 Keep your brain sharp

 In another animal study, mice were given an amyloid beta compound, which is known to impair your brain's learning and memory and is also associated with Alzheimer's disease.
 Some of the mice also received kimchi extracts, and that group recovered from the cognitive deficits imposed by the amyloid beta.
 To up the brain-boosting foods in your diet, try these top foods from the MIND diet.

 The most common—and expected—drawback is that kimchi is spicy.
 The taste alone could be a deterrent, but also if spicy foods ignite your acid reflux, that's another con to eating kimchi.

 There is also some research in Koreans that suggests the nitrite, nitrate and salt content of kimchi could raise your risk of gastric cancer—particularly in those who eat higher-than-typical amounts of kimchi.
 That said, other reports and research indicate that the average Korean typically eats around 1 to 1½ cups of kimchi each day—far more than what most Americans likely consume.

 Kimchi is a healthy fermented food that can absolutely fit into your diet.
 It's easy to make your own but it's also widely available at many grocery stores.
-Try this gut-healthy food in rice bowls, on top of burgers or on avocado toast.
+Try this gut-healthy food in rice bowls, for example.
 If you have high blood pressure or are monitoring your salt intake, keep your kimchi servings to reasonable portions to help keep your sodium in check.